 The making of - Nana B's Fudge

-Nana B. Gosh how we love and miss that woman.
-Gracious to a fault, she played golf each Friday with her girlfriends well into her late 70's and smoked Camel non-filters.
-Always a joy to be around, but, well, sorry Nana B...she was not a cook.
-And like me she only inherited the last name of Baker, she wasn't a baker either.
+Nana B. - Gracious to a fault, she played golf each Friday with her girlfriends well into her late 70's and smoked Camel non-filters.
+While she was always a joy to be around, And like me, she only inherited the last name of Baker, she wasn't a baker either.

 Nana B was raised in a house with servants, including cooks.
 She didn't need to learn to cook.
 Until she met and married BB's granddad, who was in the Navy and who expected a wife to cook.
 So she tried.
 She really really tried.
 But her idea of cooking was to boil it.
 Boil everything.
 Protein, vegetables, starch.
 Boil it.
 It was said that BB's dad always had a shaker of Lawry's Seasoned Salt at hand.
 Anything to give the food some flavor.

-Except for her meatloaf.
-She did make a pretty decent meatloaf.
-And this fudge.
+But she could make this fudge.
 She made a darn fine fudge that everyone looked forward to receiving during the holidays.

 - The addition of vanilla extract - way to go Nana B!